-SOUTHAMPTON, England, Jan.
-3, 2013 — Professor David N. Payne, the man behind the technology we use every day when we surf the Internet, make mobile phone calls or draw money from an ATM, now has another feather added to his cap: He has been knighted in the Queen’s New Year Honours List for services to photonics.
+SOUTHAMPTON, England – Professor David N. Payne, the man behind the technology we use every day when we surf the Internet, make mobile phone calls or draw money from an ATM, now has another feather in his cap: He has been knighted in the Queen’s New Year Honours List for services to photonics.

 “I was recently described by my peers as the man who made phone calls free,” Payne said.
 “While this is an exaggeration, it conveys the profound impact of the optical Internet on our daily lives.
 Thousands of engineers and scientists worked away in the background and changed our world for the better.
 When some of us are recognized publicly for what we have achieved, it is a wonderful accolade for us all.”

 Payne’s pioneering work in fiber fabrication in the 1970s resulted in most of the special fibers used today.
 He also led the team that developed the single-mode silica fiber laser and broke the kilowatt barrier for the output power.
 His many other inventions navigate airliners, cut steel, mark smartphones, manufacture lifesaving medical devices, help defend the country and power the Internet.